Skip to content

 • improve posture

-• push hips forward
+• press the hips forward

-• keep knees stable
+• keep the knees stable

 • open the chest